dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 Contact
 -------

-If you are not quite sure which project you would like to contribute to, you can email to the organization administrator for help.
-However, do not worry overly much about picking the right OBF project at the outset.
-If you are unsure, simply make your best guess, and other members of the email list will help you to find the best organization to suit your idea.

 Before applying, please read our [documentation on information that students should know and guidelines we expect you to follow](#What_should_prospective_students_know.3F "wikilink").
 We also